 How big does my model have to be to be "Giant Scale"

-Also a note that the term "Giant Scale Legal" printed or advertised on many commercial kits or ARFs can be misleading.
+The term "Giant Scale Legal" printed or advertised on many commercial kits or ARFs can be misleading.
 To be truly "Giant Scale Legal" there are standards of construction, linkages, battery size etc that also need to be observed.
 We have seen large sized model kits with totally inadequate hardware.
 Hopefully this will become the rare exception!

 What's a "kill switch" and why do I need it?